Skip to main content

 Interplay with Metabolic Pathways and Neurotransmitter Function

-The influence of AR CAG repeat length extends beyond classical androgenic effects, demonstrating a complex interplay with and neurocognition.
+The influence of AR CAG repeat length extends beyond classical androgenic effects, demonstrating a complex interplay with metabolic health and neurocognition.
 Studies have indicated associations between longer CAG repeats (lower AR sensitivity) and increased risk of metabolic syndrome components, including insulin resistance and central adiposity, particularly in men.
 This suggests that efficient androgen signaling is critical for maintaining metabolic homeostasis, potentially through direct effects on adipose tissue metabolism, glucose uptake, and inflammatory pathways.

 Furthermore, androgen receptors are widely distributed throughout the central nervous system, influencing mood, cognition, and neuroprotection.
 Variations in AR sensitivity can therefore impact neurotransmitter systems, such as dopamine and serotonin pathways, contributing to individual differences in mood regulation, motivation, and cognitive processing.
 For instance, reduced AR sensitivity might contribute to symptoms of low mood or cognitive fog, even in the presence of adequate testosterone levels, highlighting the need for a comprehensive assessment that considers genetic predispositions.